Michigan Child Custody Lawyers

 MICHIGAN CHILD CUSTODY – CHANGE OF DOMICILE

-Without permission from the court, a divorced parent with joint custody may not move out of the state or beyond 100 miles within the state of Michigan if children are in tow.
+Without permission from the court, a divorced parent with joint child custody may not move out of the state or beyond 100 miles within the state of Michigan if children are in tow.
 At Friedman Law Firm, we are experienced in fighting – and fighting for – both sides of this complicated, highly charged situation.
-Our legal team can greatly enhance your chances of reaching the outcome you seek.
+Our child custody lawyers can greatly enhance your chances of reaching the outcome you seek.

-As the state of Michigan continues to endure a declining economy, many parents have chosen to move out of state for employment.
+Sometimes parents have chosen to move out of the state of Michigan for employment.
 In some instances, relocating is the only way to provide for a child.
 In other instances, however, a parent may have other options nearby.
-Our attorneys have years of experience helping clients substantiate that a change of domicile would help or hinder their child.
+Our Child Custody Lawyers have years of experience helping clients substantiate that a change of domicile would help or hinder their child.

 Factors Considered In Michigan Change Of Domicile Cases